clojure-liberator/liberator/tutorial/post-et-al.md

 <html>Post text/plain to this resource.<br>
 There are 4 posts at the moment.

-$ curl -XPOST -H 'Content-Type: text/plain' -H 'If-Match: "4"' -i http://localhost:3000/cond-postbox
+$ curl -XPOST -d test -H 'Content-Type: text/plain' -H 'If-Match: "4"' -i http://localhost:3000/cond-postbox
 HTTP/1.1 303 See Other
 Date: Thu, 25 Apr 2013 15:53:52 GMT
 Vary: Accept